-Generate the 2500m isobath from a Seabed Surface

-- Locate the etopo1 dataset which is located in 2.
-Seabed / Grids.
-The dataset should have the schema Seabed Surface.
-If it does not have this schema, right click it and select Set schema > Seabed Surface. - 2.
-Right click the dataset and select Display 2500m isobath.
-Black lines will appear where the 2500m isobaths are located.
-You may notice that the isobaths cover a larger area than you are interested in so we will restrict the area where the isobath is calculated. - 3.
-Set the display window to 2D mode by clicking the 2D View button.
-2D or typing 2 on the keyboard. - 4.
-Zoom the display window so that it only covers the area you are interested in. - 5.
-Right click the seabed surface and use the command, Generate 2500m Isobath.
+Exercise Gene rate the 2500m isobath from a Seabed Surface 1.
+Locate the etopo1 dataset which is located in 2.
+Seabed / Grids .
+The dataset should have the schema Seabed Surface .
+If it does not have this schema, right click it and select Set schema > Seabed Surface . Ζ. 2500m isobaths are located.
+You may notice that the isobaths cover a larger area than you are interested in so we will restrict the area where the isobath is calculated.
+3. Set the display window to 2D mode by clicking the 2D View button. ^{2D} or typing 2 on the keyboard.
+4. Zoom the display window so that it only covers the area you are interested in.
+5. Right click the seabed surface and use the command, Generate 2500m Isobath.
 This will use the full resolution of the grid and calculate the 2500 isobath only in the area we are focused on.
 If the display window is in 3D mode it will create the isobaths for the entire dataset.
-If it is in 2D mode it will only create the isobaths inside the display window. - Locate the result dataset which should be in 2.
+If it is in 2D mode it will only create the isobaths inside the display window.
+6. Locate the result dataset which should be in 2.
 Seabed / 2500 Isobath.
 The Isobath dataset you have created may still have some line pieces which you want to remove before generating the 100M line, for instance the pieces that are seaward of the FOS points.

-Edit the generated 2500m isobath

-- 1. Clear the display window by clicking the button in the main toolbar. - 2.
-Right click the dataset and select the command Edit points and lines. - 3.
-Click the Display button near the bottom of the Edit points and lines dialogue box in order to see the isobaths. - 4.
-Select the Delete tab. - 5.
-Inside the Delete tab, select By closed line. - Click the start button, then digitize a closed polygon around the part you want to delete by clicking with the left mouse button. - 7.
-Click Connect to Start and End in order to connect the last digitized point with the start point, and end the digitizing. - 8.
-Click Delete points INSIDE.
+Exercise Edit t he generated 2500m isobath 1.
+Clear the display window by clicking the $ imes$ button in the main toolbar.
+2. Right click the dataset and select the command Edit points and lines.
+3. Click the Display button near the bottom of the Edit points and lines dialogue box in order to see the isobaths.
+4. Select the Delete tab.
+5. Inside the Delete tab, select By closed line.
+6. Click the start button, then digitize a closed polygon around the part you want to delete by clicking with the left mouse button.
+7. Click Connect to Start and End in order to connect the last digitized point with the start point, and end the digitizing.

+8. Click Delete points INSIDE.